Author Archives: Will

 Will Hughes’ role as Editor-in-Chief of Construction Management and Economics comes to an end this year.
 Continue reading

 Best, R and Meikle, J (2015) Measuring Construction: Prices, Output and Productivity.
 Oxford: Routledge.

 Measuring Construction: Prices, Output and Productivity.
 By Rick Best and Jim Meikle, Routledge, Oxford, 2015.
-272 pp, ISBN 978-0-415-65937-6, £95 (hb) Publisher’s description: Despite the size, complexity and importance of the construction industry, there has been little study to date … Continue reading
+272 pp, ISBN 978-0-415-65937-6, £95 (hb) Click here to buy this book on Amazon Publisher’s description: Despite the size, complexity and importance of the construction … Continue reading

 Orstavik, F, Dainty, A R J and Abbott, C, (Eds.)
 (2015) Construction Innovation.
 Chichester: John Wiley & Sons.